sishirsubedi/sishirsubedi.github.io/_projects/3_project.md

 The biological interpretability of deep learning models has been an intriguing problem.

-In this project, I aim to design a deep learning model with robust biological interpretability.
+In this project, the main aim to design a deep learning model with robust biological interpretability.

 A model, named as attncell ( model explains where to pay "attention" to learn biological insights from "cell" data ) is focused on learning the following biological information:
 - gene interaction networks